elatov/elatov.github.io/_posts/2012-08-20-seeing-high-kavg-with-microsoft-cluster-services-mscs-rdms.md

 >
 > **Note**: The configuration is permanently stored with the ESXi host and persists across reboots.
 To remove the perennially reserved flag, run this command:
 >
-> esxcli storage core device setconfig -d naa.id &#8211;perennially-reserved=false
+> esxcli storage core device setconfig -d naa.id -perennially-reserved=false

-This actually didn&#8217;t negatively impact any of VMs or hosts, I just wanted to know what was going on.
-I left the setup as is and didn&#8217;t see any issues, but once I update to ESXi 5.0 I will definitely set all the RDM LUNs used for MSCS as perennially reserved.
+This actually didn't negatively impact any of VMs or hosts, I just wanted to know what was going on.
+I left the setup as is and didn't see any issues, but once I update to ESXi 5.0 I will definitely set all the RDM LUNs used for MSCS as perennially reserved.